RULES & REGULATIONS

 3rd Place- $25 Award Certificate

-The highest scoring dancer in each age division that registered for title will receive recognition during our awards ceremony, a special plaque, and a limited edition t-shirt.
+The highest scoring dancer in each age division that registered for title will receive recognition during our awards ceremony, a special certificate, and a $25 Award Certificate to be used in 2024.

 JDI Studio Award